Hintzelab/MABE_extras/stable/Brain/README.md

 #### TPG BRAIN notes
+** there may be an issue where nodeX -> programY -> nodeX.
+In this case, this node is always safe from mutation and deletion. a check on mutate program pointer mutation should probably be made to insure that it is not pointing at a node that points at the program. **

 TPG (Tangled Program Graph) Brains are collections of Nodes (that point to lists of Programs), Programs (that point at one Nodes or one Atomics)